VictorSuciu/ChatMod/README.md

 <br/>

 ## How does it work?
 ZipChat provides a custom chat input window that supports longer messages than the default Minecrfat chat box.
-If you type or paste a message in this window that is longer than the maximum length, it 'compresses' the message like a zip file so it can fit within the length constraints.
+If you type or paste a message in this window that is longer than the maximum length, it 'compresses' the message like a zip file so it can fit within the length constraints, and sends that through chat.
 >NOTE: As of Minecraft version 1.11, the maximum chat length is 256 characters.
 Older versions have a limit of 100 characters.
 The following tables showcase the types of messages you can send with this mod.

 <br/>